 Hold down CTRL key and select “Task”and “Date” column and while holding CTRL key down, select “Status” and “Days remaining” column and then go to Insert tab > and in charts group click bar chart button and click stacked bar charts.
 Remember to include the headers in your selection as well.

 You can see our gantt chart taking shape.
-We are almost done, what remains is few bits here and there.
+We are almost done, what remains is a few bits here and there.

-Step 3: Go to date column and select the data then change the number format from general to short date or you can have your own custom format in CTRL+1 dialogue box.
+Step 3: Go to the date column and select the data then change the number format from general to short date or you can have your own custom format in CTRL+1 dialogue box.

 Bonus: You can change the number formatting right in the chart as well.
 Though changing the number format in data will get reflected in gantt chart, but if you intend to keep the data format intact and change it only in chart, its quite possible.